 The Metal Powder Industries Federation (MPIF) is a "not-for-profit association" formed by the powder metallurgy industry to advance the interests of the metal powder producing and consuming industries.

-The Federation is composed of seven trade associations that are concerned with some aspect of powder metallurgy, metal powders, or particulate materials.
+The Federation is composed of six trade associations that are concerned with some aspect of powder metallurgy, metal powders, or particulate materials.

 Throughout its long history, MPIF has been a champion of this innovative technology, providing our member companies with a long list of services that help advance the art and science of powder metallurgy while promoting its benefits to prospective end users.